 How Much Does an AI Automation Agency Cost in 2026?

-AI automation agency pricing in 2026 generally falls into three models: a one-time project fee for a defined build, a monthly retainer for ongoing work, and a managed plan for monitoring and maintenance.
-Most B2B SMB engagements start small — a single high-ROI automation with a fixed, scoped price — rather than a large upfront commitment, so you can prove the return before scaling.
+AI automation agency pricing in 2026 typically runs $2,000–$5,000 for a single focused automation, $5,000–$25,000 for a CRM-level implementation, $15,000–$75,000 for custom AI systems, and $300–$2,000/month for managed maintenance plans.
+Most B2B SMB engagements start small — one high-ROI automation with a fixed, scoped price — rather than a large upfront commitment, so you can prove the return before scaling.
+Below is what drives those numbers and how to avoid paying twice.

 The three main pricing models